Hector Janse van Rensburg: Influences

-Many people have mistaken the artist for Sir Quentin Blake, best known for illustrating children's books written by Roald Dahl.
+Many people have mistaken the artist for Quentin Blake, best known for illustrating children's books written by Roald Dahl.
 The painter considers this a compliment, and while denying that he is Quentin Blake, acknowledges that he is greatly inspired by him.

 Works

-Shitty_Watercolour became popular on reddit by posting his interpretations of pictures posted by "Redditors" (Reddit users), illustrating various comments on the subreddit /r/AskReddit, and illustrating usernames of redditors.
-He often welcomes celebrities during their reddit AMAs ("Ask Me Anything") by posting a painting of them.
+Shitty_Watercolour became popular on Reddit by posting his interpretations of pictures posted by Redditors, illustrating various comments on the subreddit /r/AskReddit, and illustrating usernames of Redditors.
+He often welcomes celebrities during their Reddit AMAs by posting a painting of them.
 He has painted his own interpretations of classic artworks by painters such as Edward Hopper and Leonardo da Vinci.
 Since early 2013, he has been going through a "sloth period", during which he has been painting sloths based on famous pieces of art.

 Janse van Rensburg worked for the BBC for a few months, and has done paintings on commission for Intel, Lionsgate, ASUS, CNN, USA Network, BuzzFeed, and Prizeo.

 Janse van Rensburg provided the illustrations for Daniel Howell's coming out video in June 2019.

 Janse van Rensburg created the artwork for the software package management system yarn.

 Philanthropy

-In October 2012, he streamed live a 12-hour painting session on YouTube to raise money for charity: water, a non-profit organisation which aims to provide drinking water in developing countries.
+In October 2012, he live streamed a 12-hour painting session on YouTube to raise money for charity: water, a non-profit organisation which aims to provide drinking water in developing countries.
 Redditors donated a minimum of $10 to have a photo of their choice painted in a 5 cm by 5 cm square.

-In July 2012, he painted a watercolour painting to help a redditor propose to his girlfriend, and more paintings to celebrate their engagement.
+In July 2012, he painted a watercolour painting to help a Redditor propose to his girlfriend, and more paintings to celebrate their engagement.

 Media coverage

 Shitty_Watercolour is consistently listed as one of the most popular and influential Redditors.
-The painter's portrait of President Barack Obama during his August 2012 Reddit AMA was published on the President's official Tumblr and on various news websites, including CNN.
+His portrait of President Barack Obama during his August 2012 Reddit AMA was published on the President's official Tumblr and on various news websites, including CNN.
 This portrait of Obama was hung in the campaign headquarters.
 His impressions of classic artworks and his paintings of sloths have also received considerable attention in the media.